LiskArchive/lisk-sdk-examples/workshop/README.md

 If you don't know this ID anymore, look up the transaction using the API: http://localhost:4000/api/transactions?type=13

-Run the generator with `node generator/payment.js` and copy the outputted `--- Payment Tx ---`.
+Run the generator with `node generator/payment.js` and copy the outputted payload below this section in your terminal: `--- Payment Tx ---`.
 The payment transaction should look similar to the one below here:

 <details>
     <summary>Payment Tx JSON:</summary>